passiv/snaptrade-cli/README.md

 To see which brokers are supported along with whether trading is enabled, you can run `snaptrade brokers`.

+> [!NOTE]
+> To see the latest broker support and capabilities, please refer to this [Notion page](https://snaptrade.notion.site/brokerages).

 <img src="docs/snaptrade-brokers.png" />

-You can also specify the broker directly with `snaptrade connect --broker <broker slug>` to skip the broker selection step the Connection Portal.
+You can also specify the broker directly with `snaptrade connect --broker <broker slug>` to skip the broker selection step of the Connection Portal.

 <img src="docs/snaptrade-connect-broker.png" />